 Until fairly recent years, the Lawrence store was at this location.
 The photo above was apparently taken in 2006.

 The nearest big town is Marianna, Florida about 11 miles away as the crow flies and a bit further by road.

-During the depression in the 1930's, cash was very hard to come by.
-Area residents began to trade farm products for other staples in the store.
+During the depression in the 1930s, cash was very hard to come by.
+Local folks began to trade farm products for other staples in the store.

-In any event, it is an official place now with a State of Florida highway sign that marks the place.
+In any event, it is an official name now with a State of Florida highway sign that marks the place.

-There are several local legends involving Two Egg, Florida and Jackson County.
+There are at least two local legends involving Two Egg, Florida and Jackson County.

-Academy Award winning actress Faye Dunaway spent her childhood years in a small house just north of Two Egg, Florida.
-Ms. Dunaway graduated from the University of Florida in Gainesville.
+Academy Award winning actress Faye Dunaway spent her childhood years in a small house just north of Two Egg in the community of Bascom.

-Mr. Cox, a local writer and historian, also has an informative and entertaining website.
-He is a resident of the area around Two Egg, and is also the author of the definitive book "Two Egg, Florida".
-He has also written other books about the town and surrounding area and the legends and history that make the area interesting.
-Dale's books can be ordered from his website, TWO EGG.
+Dale Cox, a local writer and historian is a resident of the area around Two Egg, and is also the author of the definitive book "Two Egg, Florida."